AngelJumbo/sssnake/docs/sssnake.1.md

 **--try-hard N**
 :  Makes the snake (almost) unkillable in the autopilot/screensaver mode.
 For now there are two options (algorithms):

-    * "--try-hard 1" is cpu efficient.
+    * "--try-hard 1" is cpu efficient, good for big boards.
-    * "--try-hard 2" uses more cpu but it reaches the food faster and produces a cleaner board.
+    * "--try-hard 2" uses more cpu, it reaches the food faster and produces a cleaner board.

 **-h, --help**
 : Print help message..